gosquared/gosquared-wordpress-plugin/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.1

-This plugin loads the GoSquared Tracking Code for GoSquared applications
+The official GoSquared Worpdress plugin to load the Tracking Code for GoSquared applications

 == Description ==

-This plugin loads the GoSquared Tracking Code for GoSquared applications
+This plugin has been created by the GoSquared development team to allow site owners to easily integrate their Tracking Code into their Wordpress site.
+This enables them to use the web applications developed by GoSquared, such as LiveStats, the real-time analytics platform.

 == Installation ==